 - Countercyclical Capital Buffer (CCyB) this is a capital buffer and is a tool that enables the Bank of England's Financial Policy Committee to adjust the resilience of the UK banking system.
-It is currently set at 1.00% of RWA (since 28 November 2018). - Capital Conservation Buffer (CCoB) this is a capital buffer that is designed to ensure that banks build up capital buffers outside periods of stress that can then be drawn down as losses are incurred.
-Having been fully phased in, it is currently set at 2.50% of RWA (as of 01 January 2019). - PRA Buffer this is a firm-specific buffer, which is set at a percentage of RWA.
+As at 31 December 2019 it was set at 1.00% of RWA, but in March 2020 the Financial Policy Committee (FPC) reduced the countercyclical capital buffer rate to 0%. - Capital Conservation Buffer (CCoB) this is a capital buffer that is designed to ensure that banks build up capital buffers outside periods of stress that can then be drawn down as losses are incurred.
+Having been fully phased in, it is currently set at 2.50% of RWA. - PRA Buffer this is a firm-specific buffer, which is set at a percentage of RWA.
 This buffer is a further regulatory-set amount of capital that the Society must hold, in addition to its total Pillar 1 requirements, in order to cover any losses that may arise under a severe stress scenario, but avoiding duplication with the CRD IV buffers.